What is a mutual exchange?

 the landlord is taking legal action to repossess your home or the home you want to swap with;

 the exchange would mean that a home adapted for elderly or disabled people would have nobody living in it who needs the adaptation; or

 It is illegal to pay anyone to persuade them to exchange tenancies with you.
-If you exchange without asking for permission, we may force you to move back or have your home repossessed.
+If you exchange without asking for permission, you may be forced you to move back or have your home repossessed.

 If your landlord refuses your application, they should write to you within 42 days of receiving your request to explain why the request has been refused and will include details of you how you can appeal against the decision.

 A date will be arranged for the exchange to take place which is suitable for everyone involved.
 You will be asked to sign the appropriate paperwork needed for the exchange to take place.

 If you are refused a mutual exchange, you can appeal by writing to your landlord.
 If you are not satisfied with the outcome of the appeal then you should contact your landlord.
 Your complaint will then be dealt with according to your landlords official complaints procedure.

 For further information regarding mutual exchanges please contact your landlord.